getify/You-Dont-Know-JS/scope-closures/ch3.md

 // "Suzy"
 ```

 Notice the `window.studentName` reference?
-This expression is accessing the global variable `studentName` as a property on `window` (which we're pretending for now is synonomous with the global object).
+This expression is accessing the global variable `studentName` as a property on `window` (which we're pretending for now is synonymous with the global object).
 That's the only way to access a shadowed variable from inside the scope where the shadowing variable is present.

 | WARNING: |
 | :--- |